gtunes-dev/fspulse/docs/src/scanning.md

 ## Initiating a Scan

-You can start a scan in one of two ways:
+You can start a scan in three ways:

+- **Web UI (Server Mode):**
+  1. Start the server: `fspulse serve`
+  2. Open http://localhost:8080 in your browser
+  3. Navigate to **Manage Roots**
+  4. Select a root and click **Scan Root**
+  5. Monitor real-time progress in the web interface

 - **Command line:**
   ```sh
   fspulse scan --root-path /your/path
   ```

 - **Interactive mode:** From the interactive menu, select **Scan** to re-scan a root path that has previously been scanned.

-> Interactive mode only supports scanning previously scanned paths.
-To scan a new root for the first time, use the command line.
+> **Note**: The web UI and command line support scanning both new and existing roots.
+Interactive mode (`fspulse interact`) only supports scanning previously scanned paths.
+To scan a new root for the first time, use the web UI or command line.

 Once a scan on a root has begun, it must complete or be explicitly stopped before another scan on the same root can be started.
 Scans on other roots can run independently.

+**Docker users**: When running FsPulse in Docker, the container runs in server mode by default.
+Access the web UI to manage scans, or use `docker exec` to run CLI commands.
+See the [Docker Deployment](docker.md) chapter for details.

 ---